 A global sport in a state of constant evolution

-Across all our disciplines, the magnificent FIS World Championships for the most part enjoyed excellent conditions in the northern hemisphere.
-More pleasing still were the signs of interest in skiing among the younger generation, which gives us good cause to regard this year as a year of real progress.
+Across all our disciplines, the magnificent FIS World Championships for the most part enjoy excellent conditions in the northern hemisphere.
+More pleasing still are the signs of interest in skiing among the younger generation, which gives us good cause to regard this year as a year of real progress.
 On the other side of the coin, we have stagnating snowboard and ski equipment sales; lower average viewing figures for the events that were broadcast on TV; long-term climatic changes and the fear of what this will bring; declining numbers of leisure skiers at grassroots level; and in many places a slowdown in the development of resorts.

 While there is no real reason for panic, we do need to recognise that the next few years will be challenging, and we need adapt in order to halt and reverse the current negative trends.